SidRoberts/centum/docs/components/router/form-requests.md

 $group->post("/login", LoginController::class, "submit");
 ```

-By using your Form object within the controller, the Container will populate it with data from the Request object.
+Within a Controller, you can use a Form Builder to populate it with data from the Request object.
-If the data is not valid, a Form can throw an exception.
+If the data is not valid, a Form can throw an exception to prevent any further code execution.
-Please note that exceptions thrown in a Form can only be caught in an [exception handler](exception-handlers.md).
+Exceptions in a Form can be caught with a `try`/`catch` block in the Controller or with an [exception handler](exception-handlers.md).
-It is expected that any client-side validation be as thorough as poossible.
-Alternatively, you can implement an `isValid()` method that you can access from within the Controller.

-In this case, the `submit()` method will only execute if no exceptions are thrown in `LoginForm`.
-As described by in the Form, `$username` will be lowercase and trimmed:
+As described in the Form, `$username` will be lowercase and trimmed:

 ```php
 namespace App\Controllers;